ligato/docs/docs/intro/framework.md

 - flexibility to swap in or out different plugins for development, testing and implementation
 - create custom app plugins

-Ligato plugins are defined using common pattern making it straightforward to understand existing plugins as well as create new ones.
+Ligato plugins are defined using a common pattern making it straightforward to understand existing plugins as well as create new ones.
 In addition, config files are used to define plugin functionality at startup.

 [infra]: ../img/intro/ligato-framework-arch-infra.svg